All Japan Members Badminton Championships

 The All Japan Members Badminton Championships or All Japan Society Badminton Championships (Japanese: 全日本社会人バドミントン選手権大会) is a national badminton tournament organized by the Nippon Badminton Association.
 The first All Japan Members Badminton Championships was founded in 1958 and has been held every September since then.
 The tournament is open to all those who have left their student status and have entered the social work world.

 Players with outstanding performance in each event will be eligible to participate in the annual All Japan Badminton Championships.

+In May 2026, the BAJ changed the tournament's scoring format to a "3 games of 15 points" system.
+Following the Badminton World Federation's (BWF) decision to adopt this new system for international competitions beginning in January 2027, the BAJ implemented the rule a year early across its domestic Category 1 tournaments, which includes the All Japan Members Championships.
+The association stated that the accelerated timeline was intended to prepare players for the upcoming 2028 Los Angeles Olympics qualification race, as well as to mitigate nationwide issues regarding lengthy match times.